JVimes/BuildInstaller/ReadMe.md

 ## Defaults

-Certain Windows Installer properties are set from project properties.
+Project properties are used to set certain Windows Installer properties.
 For .NET projects, see the Package tab.
-For the old .csproj format, click the Assembly Information button.
+But for the old .csproj format, click the Assembly Information button.

 | Project                            | Windows Installer            |
 |------------------------------------|------------------------------|